 232. Introduction to Sport Management.
 Credit 3 hours.
-Prerequisites: Sophomore standing.
 This course is designed to prepare the individual for the academic and professional field of sport management.
 An introductory course concerned with the disciplinary foundations of sport and physical activity, opportunities available in various segments of the sport industry, and professional preparation and development.